 - University of Georgia

-Remember, the ultimate goal for your website is accessibility for all.
+Remember, the ultimate goal for your website is accessible to all.
 Ensuring that your forms are accessible creates engagement and provides an interactive way for all users to communicate with your organization.

 About the Author